|

 improvements and the entire corridor has been upgraded to a six and

-eight lane facility in the past 20 years.
+eight lane facility in the past two decades.

 entire corridor